 Notes on the Geography of The West Bank: Bethlehem

-Old Bethlehem is composed of stone-block buildings draped over an east-projecting ridge on a broader slope trending down toward the Dead Sea.
+Old Bethlehem, the city's core, is composed of stone-block buildings draped over an east-projecting ridge on a slope trending down toward the Dead Sea.
 Streets run on the contour, intersected by staircases and one cross-ridge road that traverses the square in front of the Church of the Nativity.
 The staircases separate the large houses once built to provide separate quarters for extended families.
 Probably none of these structures does so today: each building (or hosh) is known by the name of the family that built it, but the occupants are almost entirely renters, protected by a Jordanian rent-control law.
 As such laws often do elsewhere, this law almost guarantees that the buildings will fall to pieces before the owners put money into maintenance.

 Typically, the "hosh" is a rectangular block with a courtyard and apartments arrayed around it.
 It's a much more Westernized--Cartesian--layout than the irregular structures of old Hebron, but since the Crusades Bethlehem has been much more Westernized than Hebron.

 Close to the Church of the Nativity, this corner belongs to somebody who wants to care for it, but the mortar appears to be concrete, not lime.
 That's a mistake, because concrete doesn't breathe, and so moisture will accumulate behind the wall, which has a rubble core from which moisture must be allowed to escape.
 The prognosis: cracks.

 A corner of a wall separates.
 Can moisture be the culprit, trapped behind the cement used on the wall on the left?

 Wood is prodigiously scarce in these parts, which is why the ceiling of the nave of the Church of the Nativity is perhaps more unusual than any other part of that building.